7 things you can do to stay safe online

 An ounce of prevention …

 At Manulife Bank, the security of your personal and financial information is one of our top priorities and we invest in high levels of encryption to protect you – but what you choose to do online is important too.
-For more information, read our mobile banking security tips.
-You can learn more about emerging cyberthreats at Microsoft Secure.
+For more info, read our mobile banking security tips, and learn more about emerging cyber-threats at Microsoft Secure.

 The security of your computer and all the personal information it contains is only as good as the security software on your machine, so install updates and patches as soon as they are available.”